-The remains of North Leigh Roman Villa are set within a peaceful landscape on the banks of the River Evenlode in Oxfordshire.
-This 'courtyard villa' is considered one of the larger villas of Roman Britain.
-It was at its most extensive in the early 4th century when it included four bath suites, 16 mosaic floors and 11 rooms with under-floor heating.
+The remains of North Leigh Roman Villa are set within a peaceful landscape on the banks of the river Evenlode in Oxfordshire.
+This ‘courtyard villa’ is considered to be one of the larger villas of Roman Britain.
+It was at its most extensive in the early 4th century, when it included three bath suites, 16 mosaic floors and 11 rooms with under-floor heating.

-Today, the rectangular arrangement of the villa is visible.
-However, the most important feature of the site is a nearly complete mosaic tile floor dating to the 3rd century.
+Today, two ranges of the former courtyard arrangement of the villa are visible.
+The most important feature of the site is a fine mosaic tile floor dating to the early 4th century.

 Plan a Great Day Out